judoscale/judoscale-python/sample-apps/celery_sample/README.md

 $ poetry install
 ```

-This will install the dependencies, including `judoscale-python` as a [path dependency](https://python-poetry.org/docs/dependency-specification/#path-dependencies).
+This will install the dependencies, including `judoscale` as a [path dependency](https://python-poetry.org/docs/dependency-specification/#path-dependencies).

 ## Run the app